 If that happened you’d be grateful to have some juice in your phone so you can try to track down your lost bag.

 If you are traveling internationally then make sure you pack a travel adapter so you’ll be able to use your devices with foreign plug sockets.

-If you are taking a longer flight you might want to pack from travel accessories to help you try to get comfortable during your flight.
+If you are taking a long flight you might want to pack from travel accessories to help you try to get comfortable during your flight.

 You can bring your own snacks on the plane.
 This can save you some money and also just make sure you have something that you like to nibble on.

 If you wear compression socks on long flights then remember to pack them in hand luggage if you are not putting them on before you leave the house.

 When you fly the air in the cabin is less humid than normal.
 This can lead to dry skin, dry eyes, throat, and nose.